drewmard/HarmonizeGWAS/README.md

 ## (3) Harmonize GWAS.

-This script will reformat the
+This script will reformat the GWAS file into a common format.

 ```
 config=config/immune.config